python/mypy/mypyc/doc/dev-intro.md

 `mypyc/test-data/irbuild-basic.test` for examples of what the IR looks like in a pretty-printed form.

-## Tests
+## Testing overview

-Mypyc test cases are defined in the same format (`.test`) as used for test cases for mypy.
+Most mypyc test cases are defined in the same format (`.test`) as used for test cases for mypy.
 Look at mypy developer documentation for a general overview of how things work.
 Test cases live under `mypyc/test-data/`, and you can run all mypyc tests via `pytest mypyc`.
 If you don't make changes to code under `mypy/`, it's not important to regularly run mypy tests during development.

 When you create a PR, we have Continuous Integration jobs set up that compile mypy using mypyc and run the mypy test suite using the compiled mypy.
 This will sometimes catch additional issues not caught by the mypyc test suite.
 It's okay to not do this in your local development environment.

+We discuss writing tests in more detail later in this document.

 ## Inspecting Generated IR